openmastery/ideaflow-profiler/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Accessing REST APIs

-For development and testing, please use a local installation of http://github.com/openmastery/ideaflow or the remote deploy at http://om-ideaflow.herokuapp.com/

-Available endpoints (requires X-API-KEY in header, email janelle@openmastery.org for a key, swagger docs and hateoas coming soon):

-* http://om-ideaflow.herokuapp.com/ideaflow/task gets a list of available tasks for the user
-* http://om-ideaflow.herokuapp.com/ideaflow/task/{taskId} gets a specific task

-* http://om-ideaflow.herokuapp.com/ideaflow/timeline/task/{taskId} gets the Idea Flow timeline for a task
-* http://om-ideaflow.herokuapp.com/ideaflow/metrics/task/{taskId} gets the default metrics for a task (stats by subtask)

-* http://om-ideaflow.herokuapp.com/ideaflow/timeline/subtask/{subtaskId} gets the Idea Flow timeline for a subtask
-* http://om-ideaflow.herokuapp.com/ideaflow/metrics/subtask/{subtaskId} gets the detailed metrics for a subtask